 3. Get a booster jab

-- people aged 18 and over
+- aged 50 or over

-- frontline health and social care workers
+- a frontline health and social care worker

 Book a booster vaccine appointment

 - Book or manage a booster dose of the coronavirus (COVID-19) vaccine - nhs.uk website

 If it's been 3 months since your second vaccination and you are eligible, you can get a booster jab at one of our local vaccine clinics without an appointment: